gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 The thickness of the rubber used is another factor in outsole design.
 Climbing inevitably wears the outsole away bit by bit.
 A solid 5 mm sheet of rubber will provide more stiffness and make it a bit harder to feel every nuance under your feet, and also be way more durable.
-If the rubber sheet material is a more 3 mm thick, it will enable you to feel much more through it, contribute less stiffness, and wear away much faster.
+If the rubber sheet material is a meager 3 mm thick, it will enable you to feel much more through it, contribute less stiffness, and wear away much faster.

 Finally, not all climbing shoe soles are made of the same rubber compound.
 They are all what was at the time of its invention called ‘sticky rubber’ but different compounds offer different balances of properties.